shopsys/monorepo-tools/docs/installation/installation-using-docker-windows-10-pro-higher.md

 **Expected installation time:** 3 hours.

+This guide covers building new projects based on Shopsys Framework.
+If you want to contribute to the framework itself, you need to install the whole [shopsys/shopsys](https://github.com/shopsys/shopsys) monorepo.
+Take a look at the article about [Monorepo](../introduction/monorepo.md) for more information.

 This solution uses [*docker-sync*](http://docker-sync.io/) (for fast two-way synchronization of the application files between the host machine and Docker volume).

 ## Supported systems